the-turing-way/the-turing-way/book/content/credit/credit.md

 - “The data that support the findings will be available in [repository name] at [URL / DOI] following a [6 month] embargo from the date of publication to allow for commercialisation of research findings.”

 **When data cannot be made available:**
 - “Restrictions apply to the data that support the findings of this study.
-[Explain nature of restrictions e.g. the data contains information that could compromise the privacy of research participants] Data are available upon reasonable request by contacting [name and contact details] and with permission of [third party name].”
+[Explain nature of restrictions, for example, if the data contains information that could compromise the privacy of research participants] Data are available upon reasonable request by contacting [name and contact details] and with permission of [third party name].”
 -  “The data that support the findings of this study are available upon request.
 Access conditions and procedures can be found at [URL to restricted access repository such as [EASY](https://easy.dans.knaw.nl/ui/home).]”

 ## How to make software citeable?